MansiGit/AirBnB-price-predictor/README.md

   * Compare the model performances by RMSE, MAE and R2 Score

 ## Outcomes
-* Price is most positively correlated with host listings count and availabilty in the year (numerical values).
+* Price is most positively correlated with host listings count and availabilty in the year.
-* Price is most positively correlated with Room types and city (nominal values).
+* Price is correlated with Room types and city.
 * So, more listing a host has, the price is higher and if the place is more available, you can charge more!

 <img src="https://user-images.githubusercontent.com/31558571/217119991-a0806cdd-fd58-42c7-ad50-000d6303911d.png"  width="60%" height="30%">